 Due to the requirements of Engineering-related coursework, CAEN provides many additional software packages that are available on computers in campus labs, as well as remotely.

-There are many software applications that Engineering students can install on their personal computers at no cost.
-The current list of applications and restrictions is available at:
+There are many software applications that Engineering students can install on personal computers at no cost.
+The current list of applications and restrictions is available at.

 ITS provides a set of software applications for U-M students to access from campus computing sites.